Deducteam/resystance/README.md

 - `average` the name says it all,
 - `sd` the standard deviation.

+Data can be output as csv lines, where the fields are, from left to right
+- number of symbols,
+- number of rules,
+- number of non left linear rules,
+- number of rules with abstractions.

 ## Options
 - `--csv` output as a csv line rather than a full json